cranial cruciate disease and management

 What is the CCL?

-ligament, or CCL, is an important support structure in the
+The cranial cruciate ligament, or CCL, is an important support structure

 and the tibia (shin bone), preventing excessive movement